-Suppose you are a small business owner interested in utilizing the power of implementing Enterprise Resource Planning (ERP) software.
-In that case, the costs associated with this implementation of ERP for a small retail business may have crossed your mind.
+Suppose you are a growth-minded business owner interested in utilizing the power of implementing Enterprise Resource Planning (ERP) software.
+In that case, the costs associated with the implementation of SAP cloud ERP software may have crossed your mind.

-ERP systems can boost small businesses with increased agility, flexibility for adapting to ever-evolving market needs, and access to data analysis.
-This is how ERP software benefits small businesses; however, what is the true cost of running an ERP software solution for your business, and what is the cost of SAP software for small business?
+ERP systems can boost growth-focused organizations with increased agility, flexibility for adapting to ever-evolving market needs, and access to data analysis.
+This is how ERP software benefits growing businesses; however, what is the true cost of running an ERP software solution for your business?

-The True Costs of an ERP System for Small Businesses
+The True Costs of an ERP System for Businesses

 1. Specifications

-Every small business is different, and its needs, requirements, and software utilization can range dramatically.
+Every growth-focused business is different, and its needs, requirements, and software utilization can range dramatically.
 ERP systems aim to improve efficiency, value, business intelligence, and agility, but they come with a cost.

 Most ERP Software-as-a-Service (SaaS) companies will typically evaluate your business and give you a quote on the pricing based on your specific requirements in that regard, so there might not be a definitive answer to this question, although some services might feature static pricing models.
-ERP implementations can cost anywhere around tens of thousands of dollars for small and mid-sized businesses.
+ERP implementations can cost anywhere from tens to hundreds of thousands of dollars for mid-sized businesses looking for a cloud ERP solution.

 2. On-Premise Costs Surrounding Hardware

 Typically, you will need to establish a new IT infrastructure as a means of supplementing the on-premise ERP, which can cost thousands of dollars, as well.
-What small businesses need to do in order to evaluate the costs associated with doing this is to evaluate their current hardware assets against the recommendations given by the vendor.
-They will be responsible for implementing their servers, managing hosting, monitoring updates, and even performing maintenance–so businesses must ensure they have the right equipment.
+What growth-focused businesses need to do in order to evaluate the costs associated with doing this is to evaluate their current hardware assets against the recommendations given by the vendor.
+They will be responsible for implementing their servers, managing hosting, monitoring updates, and even performing maintenance, so businesses must ensure they have the right equipment.

 3. Data Migration Costs